cloud-gov/cg-site/content/overview/pricing/quotas.md

 - Application routes.
 - Application memory.
 - Service instances.
-- Access to paid plans.
+- Access to paid service plans.

 If a new application `push` would exceed your organization's quota, the request will fail with status code `400` and a message that describes the limit that would be exceeded.